Daniela Holt Voith

-Early years
+Early life

-Voith was born in Philadelphia in 1954 to Tatiana Holt and Anatol Holt.
+Voith was born in Philadelphia in 1954 to Tatiana Margarita Holt and Anatol Wolf Holt.
 Her mother was a chemist while her father was a linguist and mathematician who contributed to the development of generalized programming.
-Her paternal grandmother was anthropologist and art historian Claire Holt.
+Her paternal grandmother was a dancer and art historian Claire Holt; a world expert on Indonesian Art and Dance.

 Voith earned a Bachelor of Arts from Bryn Mawr College in 1976 and a Master of Architecture from Yale University School of Architecture in 1981.
-She served as the basketball captain of Yale's Architects League for three years, where she was the only female member.
+She served as the basketball captain of Yale's Architects team in the graduate school league for three years, where she was the only female member.

 Early role models were her grandmother, Claire Holt, architect Anne Tyng, and Barbara Miller Lane.
 Later she studied with Charles Moore, Caesar Pelli and Marc Simon, all of whom had an effect on her philosophical and design position in her career.

 Career

 From 1985 to 1988, she was principal at Atkin, Voith & Associates alongside Tony Atkin.
-The firm won acclaim for the Chapel for the Cathedral of Christ the King in Hamilton, Ontario, which was awarded a Progressive Architecture award in 1983, as well as the Renfrew Center which was cited in Progressive Architecture in 1985.
-Other notable projects included a shortlisted masterplan for the Brooklyn Museum and exhibition design for Red Grooms at the Pennsylvania Academy of Fine Arts.
+The firm won acclaim for the chapel for the Cathedral of Christ the King in Hamilton, Ontario, which was awarded a Progressive Architecture award in 1983, as well as the Renfrew Center which was cited in Progressive Architecture in 1985.
+Other notable projects included a shortlisted masterplan for the Brooklyn Museum, there was a book published and exhibition designed for Red Grooms at the Pennsylvania Academy of Fine Arts.

 In 1988, she founded Voith & Mactavish Architects, LLP with Cameron Mactavish.
 Her primary focus at VMA, which was cited in her FAIA recognition, has been the planning and design of educational institutions.
 She is currently the practice's Founding Partner and Director of Design.
+In 2014, the firm was the subject of a retrospective at Haverford College.

-Voith has been a faculty member at Bryn Mawr College since 1983, and is currently a senior lecturer in their Growth and Structure of Cities program.
-She has also taught at Yale University, Drexel University, and the University of Pennsylvania.
+Voith has been a faculty member at Bryn Mawr College since 1983, and is currently a senior lecturer in their Growth and Structure of Cities Department She has also taught at Yale University, Drexel University, and the University of Pennsylvania.

+In 2008, she was appointed to Philadelphia's Zoning Code Commission by Mayor Michael Nutter.